bitcashorg/smartsale/contracts/smartevm/README.md

 ### Specific implementation batch auction

-EasyAuction allows anyone to start a new auction of any ERC20 token (auctioningToken) against another ERC20 token (biddingToken).
+SmartEVM Sale allows anyone to start a new auction of any ERC20 token (auctioningToken) against another ERC20 token (biddingToken).
 The entity initiating the auction, the auctioneer, has to define the amount of token to be sold, the minimal price for the auction, the end-time for the order cancellation period, the end-time of the auction, plus some additional parameters.
 The auctioneer initiates the auction with an ethereum transaction transferring the auctioningTokens and setting the parameters.
 From this moment on, anyone can participate as a buyer and submit bids.
 Each buyer places sell-orders with a specified limit price into the system.
 Until the "end-time of the order cancellation period", orders can still be canceled.
 Once this time has passed they can only be placed until the auction end-date.

 There is only one exception: If the auction is configured to allow atomic-closures, then the next step - the price calculation - and placing one last order even after the auction end-date can be done within one ethereum transaction.
 In all other cases, no further order placement is allowed once the auction end-date passed and the auction can be cleared by the on-chain price calculations.